xoron/abn/README.md

 note:
 - show search api is not paginated, so we can only get 10 results at a time.
-- the respobsive options for the carousel are reletive to the browser width. when using it with the search dialog, the responsive behaviour is not good.
+- the responsive options for the carousel are reletive to the browser width. when using it with the search dialog, the responsive behaviour is not good.
+- the pagination from the api is not idea for the purpose of the function of the requirements and so i used some creativity and decied to create cacheing functionality.